-The challenging events of the last few months in lockdown have provided an opportunity for all of us to spend more time in our local area, helping us to appreciate and value the places we live.
+The challenging events of lockdown have provided an opportunity for all of us to spend more time in our local area, helping us to appreciate and value the places we live.
 It also gave us a unique opportunity to reflect on the declining environmental standards of our communities, to notice the litter and dog fouling that we might otherwise have passed by.

 DWT can help you tackle the blight of litter in your local area, with free loans of litter picking equipment, sourced locally from Helping Hands Environmental in Ledbury.
 Loans of adult and children sized equipment are available for one off community events or for a more permanent loan upon registering on our volunteer litter warden scheme.

 Please note: during Lockdown 2.0 (November 2020) there will be a delay on new registrations due to the part time furloughing of staff.
 We will be in touch as soon as we are able.